RedHatInsights/bonfire/README.md

 bonfire --help
 ```

-## Overview

-The `bonfire process` command can be used to print processed app configs to stdout.
+# Getting Started

+One you have `bonfire` installed, the command you are most likely to use is `bonfire deploy`.

+If you are on the Red Hat VPN, `bonfire` will communicate with an internal instance of the App-SRE team's `qontract-server` API.
+You need to use `oc login` to log in to the ephemeral cluster.

+Once logged in, you should be able to type `bonfire deploy advisor`

+This will cause `bonfire` to do the following:
+1. reserve a namespace
+2. fetch the templates for all components in the 'advisor' app and process them.
+By default, bonfire will look up the template and commit hash using the 'main'/'master' branch of each component defined in the app.
+It will look up the git commit hash for this branch and automatically set the `IMAGE_TAG` parameter passed to the templates.
+3. if ClowdApp resources are found, figure out which additional ClowdApps to fetch and process
+4. apply all the processed template resources into your reserved namespace
+5. wait for all the resources to reach a 'ready' state

+Run `bonfire namespace list --mine` and you will see your namespace.

+Switch into that namespace with `oc project <NAMESPACE>`

+Run `oc get clowdapp` in your namespace and you should see several ClowdApps have been deployed.

+If you want to to extend the time you have to work with your namespace, use `bonfire namespace extend <NAMESPACE>`

+When you are done working with your namespace, type `bonfire namespace release <NAMESPACE>` to instruct the ephemeral namespace operator to delete your reservation.

+The deploy command is an 'all-in-one' command that ties together 4 steps:
-The `bonfire namespace reserve` command can be used to acquire a namespace on a cluster
+1. `bonfire namespace reserve` to reserve a namespace
-if that cluster has been set up with the namespace reservation operator.

-The `bonfire deploy` command can be used as a helpful "1-liner" command to reserve a namespace,
-process application configs, apply them into a desired namespace, and wait for them to come up successfully.

-The `bonfire process-env` command can be used to print a processed ClowdEnvironment config to stdout.

-The `bonfire deploy-env` command can be used as a helpful "1-liner" command to apply a ClowdEnvironment
-configuration into a cluster and wait for environment resources to come up successfully.

-The `bonfire namespace describe` command will give you information about your ephemeral namespace such as frontend
-hostname, ephemeral keycloak credentials, and the openshift console link.

-Use `bonfire --help` to get a list of other commands you may find useful.

-### Loading an app's ephemeral config from app-interface (default behavior)
+2. `bonfire process` to fetch and process app templates
+3. `oc apply` to apply the processed app templates into the namespace
+4. `bonfire namespace wait-on-resources <NAMESPACE>` to wait on all resources in the namespace to reach 'ready' state

+# Commonly Used CLI Options

+As always, don't forget about `--help` -- there are several more options than what we will describe below -- remember that `--help` is there to help you!

+## Reserving Namespaces

+* `--duration <time>` -- by default the reservation duration is `1h` -- use this to increase the duration of your reservation.
+* `--pool <pool>` -- different namespace pools are set up to provide different test environment configurations.
+Use this option to select a non-default pool.

+## Deploying/Processing

+* `--frontends=true` -- by default, bonfire will not deploy Frontend resources.
+Use this flag to enable the deployment of app frontends.
+* `--set-image-tag <image uri>=<tag>` -- use this to change the image tag of a container image that appears in your templates.
+This does a search/replace for all occurences of `<image uri>` and sets the tag to be `<tag>`
+* `--target-env` -- this changes which deploy target `bonfire` looks up to determine the parameters to apply when processing app templates.
+By default, the target env is set to `insights-ephemeral`
+* `--ref-env` -- this changes which deploy target `bonfire` looks up to determine the git ref to fetch for your app configuration.
+For example, using `--ref-env insights-stage` would cause bonfire to deploy the stage git ref of your app and `--ref-env insights-production` would cause bonfire to deploy the production git ref of your app.
+If a target matching the environment is not found, `bonfire` defaults back to deploying the 'main'/'master' branch.
+* `--set-template-ref <component>=<ref>` -- use this to change the git ref deployed for just a single component.
+* `--set-parameter <component>/<name>=<value>` -- use this to set a parameter value on a specific component's template.
+* `--optional-deps-method <hybrid|all|none>` -- change the way that bonfire processes ClowdApp optional dependencies (see "Dependency Processing" section below)

+# Configuration Details

-When running `bonfire process`/`bonfire deploy`, by default `--source appsre` will be selected.
-By default app-sre team's internal GraphQL API URL is used. `bonfire` will query the GraphQL API and read the desired application's deploy configuration.
+When running `bonfire process`/`bonfire deploy`, by default the app-sre team's internal GraphQL API server is used. `bonfire` will query the GraphQL API and read the application's deploy configuration.

 *NOTE*: You need to be on the internal VPN in order to access the default GraphQL API URL.

-You can edit the local configuration file (see 'App config overrides' below) if you wish to override any app configurations to allow for "local tinkering".
+`bonfire` relies on a few key pieces of info to process app configs:

+1. The application name.
+This is typically the name of the listed in `app.yaml` in `app-interface`
+2. A 'target env' -- the name of the `app-interface` environment that bonfire looks at to determine the parameters to apply when processing app templates.
+An app's config will only be processed if it has a deploy target set up that is pointing to a namespace in this environment (default: "ephemeral")
+3. A 'ref env' -- the name of the `app-interface` environment that we want to use in order to figure out which git ref of the components to deploy and which `IMAGE_TAG` value to set.
+By default, none is set which causes bonfire to use the 'main'/'master' git branch for all components.
+4. Any template refs you wish to override (optional)
+5. Any image tags you wish to override (optional)
+6. Any parameters you wish to override (optional)

+By default, if app components use `ClowdApp` resources in their templates, then `bonfire` will dynamically load dependencies (see "Dependency Processing" section below)

+## Using a local config

+`bonfire` ships with a [default config](bonfire/resources/default_config.yaml) that should be enough to get started for most internal Red Hat employees.

+By default, the configuration file will be stored in `~/.config/bonfire/config.yaml`.

+If you wish to override any app configurations, you can edit your local configuration file by typing `bonfire config edit`.
 If you define an app under the `apps` key of the config, it will take precedence over that app's configuration that was fetched from app-interface.

-### Using a local config

-To get up and running without contacting app-interface's `qontract-server` at all, you can utilize
-a local config file. `bonfire` ships with a [default config](bonfire/resources/default_config.yaml) that
-should be enough to get started for most internal Red Hat employees.
-An internal repository holds
-application configurations for the cloud.redhat.com platform that are valid for use in ephemeral environments.

-By default, the configuration file will be stored in `~/.config/bonfire/config.yaml`.
+Note that defining a local app configuration here will replace the configuration defined in app-interface for ALL components within that app.

 You can reset the config to default at any time using `bonfire config write-default`.

-### App config overrides

-You can edit your local config file to override any app configurations to allow for "local tinkering".
-If you define an app under the
-`apps` key of the config, it will take precedence over any app's configuration that was fetched/downloaded.

-#### Deploy app template using changes you've made locally
+## Local config examples

+### Deploying local repo changes

-As an example, if you wanted to test out some changes you're making to an app but you have not yet pushed these changes to a git repo, the local config could look similar to:
+If you wanted to test out some changes you're making to an app but you have not yet pushed these changes to a git repo, the local config could look similar to:

 ```
 apps: